Main Content

 Figure contains 2 axes objects.
 Axes object 1 with title y1 contains an object of type line.
 This object represents dat.
 Axes object 2 with title u1 contains an object of type line.
 This object represents dat.

-We see that there are some problems with the output around sample 250-280 and around samples 600 to 650.
-These might have been sensor failures.
+You can see that there are some problems with the output around samples 250 to 280 and around samples 600 to 650.
+These could have been sensor failures.

-Therefore split the data into three separate experiments and put then into a multi-experiment data object:
+Therefore, split the data into three separate experiments and put them into a multi-experiment data object.

 d1 = dat(1:250);